jsmith-exe/lunabotics/README.md

 ## 3. Jetson Nano (Python + ROS)

-The Jetson is the “brain” of the system, running ROS and the main control logic.
+The Jetson is the “brain” of the system, running ROS2 and the main control logic.

-### 3.1 Core ROS Components
+### 3.1 Core ROS2 Components

-- **ROS Nodes**
+- **ROS2 Nodes**
-  The individual ROS processes used for perception, control, and communication.
+  The individual ROS2 processes used for perception, control, and communication.

-- **ROS Node Listener**
+- **ROS2 Node Listener**
   Subscribes to topics populated from the **Data Parser** (incoming UART data) and other sensors.

 - **Main Control Algorithm**